top of page

 Mountains to Sea Conservation Trust

-With over 16 years’ experience, Kim leads regional work in Northland and Auckland, and supports national programme growth.
-She’s passionate about nature-based education and has developed key initiatives like the Īnanga Spawning Programme.
-Kim also founded the Whangarei Drains to Harbour campaign and has coordinated marine and freshwater education since 2003.
+Kim has been involved in with Mountains to Sea Conservation Trust for over 20 years and is one of our two directors.
+She leads regional work in Northland and Auckland, and supports national programme growth.
+Kim is passionate about nature-based education and has developed key initiatives like the Īnanga Spawning Programme.
+Kim also founded the Whangarei Drains to Harbour campaign.
+Read more about Kim under About us > Directors.

 Based in Northland